-“Currently unable to send your message it will be sent when the service becomes available” –, most of the Android users should be familiar with this message.
+“Currently unable to send your message it will be sent when the service becomes available” –, most Android users should be familiar with this message.
 This message is streamed from your network service provider.
 This error occurs when sending SMS/ MMS.
 The most difficult part of this problem is that you cannot find where exactly is it established from.
-At Technobezz, we covered a few solutions to network and service error.
+At Technobezz, we covered a few solutions to network and service errors.

 How To Fix Currently Unable To Send Your Message

-The reason why you get “currently unable to send your message it will be sent when the service becomes available” is because of no network is registered on your SIM card.
+The reason why you get “currently unable to send your message it will be sent when the service becomes available” is because no network is registered on your SIM card.
 Follow the below methods to fix up this issue in your device.

 - Go to Settings

 - When you are in the mobile settings, hold the power button and the home buttons together until your device turns off

 - While your Galaxy is off, gently remove the battery